 - Download the Monterey Bay Seafood Watch App.
 It’s FREE, available for both iPhone and Android, and run by the super-fab folks at Monterey Bay Aquarium.
 Search for seafood by species and see an up-to-date list of what traits (farmed, wild, domestic, etc.) to look for when you buy.

 - Buy from companies you know are committed to sustainability and traceability.
 Fishpeople is a good one to start with: each of their products comes with a unique traceability code that you can punch into their website to see EXACTLY where your fish came from and which of their independent fishermen caught it!
 At the store, look for labels like MSC or Seafood Watch “Best Choice” to denote sustainability-certified products.
-You can also join a Community Supported Fishery (CSF) in your area – find a local CSF with this handy search.
+You can also join a Community Supported Fishery (CSF) in your area.

 - Buy American whenever possible - ESPECIALLY if you’re buying shrimp.
 As a whole, American fisheries are managed quite sustainably (just look at Wild Alaskan Salmon!)
 Bonus points for supporting your local economy and American small business owners.

 - Buy in-season (or frozen fillets harvested in-season).
 Many people don’t know that seafood is seasonal, just like your favorite fruits and veggies.
 But it is!
 And it’s important to buy from companies who fish in season (even if you’re buying frozen three months after the season’s ended!)
 You can usually find helpful seafood seasonality charts for your area with a quick Google search - I love this one from Gulf Coast Seafood.
 When in doubt, ask your fishmonger!
 People behind the fish counter - particularly at places like Whole Foods and Wegmans - almost always know what’s in season locally.